-Are you after some ethical alternatives to Amazon?
+Are you after some online ethical alternatives to Amazon?
 I don’t blame you – there’s been a lot of bad press about Amazon lately.
-From their unethical tax avoidance policies to the shockingly bad robot like conditions their workers operate under,
+From their unethical tax avoidance policies to the shockingly bad robot-like conditions their workers operate under,

 it’s not always easy to know where to shop, so I’ve put together a guide on online ethical alternatives to Amazon to help you out:

 Online Ethical Alternatives to Amazon

 For eBooks try eBooks.com. eBooks have a vast selection of digital books ready for download for just about every type of eReader out there.
 From Kindles to iPads, to Nook, Kobo, Sony Reader, Android, PC, Mac, and more.

 For hard copies of books, Oxfam Books* are a good ethical online alternative to Amazon.
 They have a wide selection of secondhand books online that benefit charity.
 Up until recently, I had no idea that Oxfam sold items via their website.
 I think it’s great that they’re opening up to capture bigger markets online.

 If you can’t find what you’re looking for secondhand then it’s worth checking if your local independent bookseller offers online shopping.
 Quite a lot do.
 My Edinburgh favourites that offer UK-wide online shopping include Golden Hare Books, the Fruitmarket Gallery (who have great kid’s books and specialist art books), and Word Power.
 All come very highly recommended by me.
 Others, like Edinburgh Bookshop, will order any book for free for you.

 Another online ethical alternative to Amazon is to use Hive.
 Hive is a service where you can order books online and have them delivered to your local bookstore for free for collection.
 Alternatively, you can have your books delivered to your home.
 You can choose to donate a percentage of the sale price to your local independent book shop so they don’t lose out.